viswa2/DevOps/aws-technicals/README.md

 <img width="491" alt="Testing-Pyhon3-app" src="https://github.com/viswa2/DevOps/assets/34201574/0caed047-c689-485c-962b-89ef9abcfa10">

-10. You can able to restrict the port on top of the subnet under network ACLs i.e under VPC--> Network ACLs --> Click on which VPC connected on top of NACL's and edit the inbound rules you allow or denay specific port, ip address and ranges of the ip addresses based on the rule numbers of assending order.
+10. You can able to restrict the port on top of the subnet under network ACLs i.e under VPC--> Network ACLs --> Click on which VPC connected on top of NACL's and edit the inbound rules, allow or denay specific port, ip address and ranges of the ip addresses based on the rule number of assending order it's should work's on subnet level.

 <img width="1434" alt="nacl-inboud-rules" src="https://github.com/viswa2/DevOps/assets/34201574/24e7a66b-9b23-4a7c-9811-5b7a9cb58566">